BenGroom/CarbonAtRisk/README.md

 | IDN/23 (Papua)       | 29.568 Mha |

-To verify the shipped panel, divide the numerator computed from the cache by the corresponding figure above; this reproduces `delta` exactly in all 75 rows.
+To verify the shipped panel, divide the numerator computed from the cache by the corresponding figure above; this reproduces `delta` in all 75 rows, to the six decimal places at which `delta` is stored.

 Note the two vintages differ: the loss panel runs to 2025, while the driver layer (v1.2) covers 2001-2024, so loss in the final year carries the last available